Reeves lifts COVID-19 executive orders, local mask mandates remain in place - The Vicksburg Post

 Reeves lifts COVID-19 executive orders, local mask mandates remain in place

-While Gov. Tate Reeves announced Tuesday plans to remove all COVID-19 restrictions, Mayor George Flaggs Jr. said the city’s existing COVID-19 restrictions will remain in place “for now.”
+While Gov. Tate Reeves announced Tuesday plans to remove all COVID-19 restrictions, Mayor George Flaggs Jr. said Vicksburg’s existing COVID-19 restrictions — including a mask mandate — will remain in place “for now.”

 “I want to watch our numbers for another week,” Flaggs said.
 “Our orders will remain in place for now.”